-Sometimes you just have an experience where regardless that you’ll do it again, or even if there was nothing spectacular that happened, it’s something that will stick with you.
+Sometimes you just have an experience where regardless of knowing you’ll do it again, or even if there was nothing spectacular that happened, it’s something that will stick with you.
 That’s how London was for me.
-Ever since I was five and watched Spice World on repeat while mimicking their accents I’d dreamed of visiting, even moving there.
-Getting to work the trip there was a shock especially since I normally work domestic flights.
+Is for me.
+Now my first time there is what’s most documented however, I’ve since been back to London over 15 times in a year and a half span.
+And though, I must admit, I like it less each time, my first experience remains my most vivid.
+Ever since I was five and watched Spice World on repeat while mimicking their accents and practicing dialects, I’d dreamt of visiting, even moving there.
+Getting to work the trip there was a shock especially since I normally work domestic flights, but after my first encounter I️ made sure this became a monthly occurrence.
 After requesting to work it, I’d thought it’d take longer than the first try and two months on the line because London seems like a place loads of flight attendants would want to go.
 Wrong.
 Summer is summer, people want time off, and luckily I wasn’t one of them.

 The best thing about the job is that wandering around alone and taking public transportation becomes second nature within the first week.
 I took the tube (the subway) for about fifteen minutes until I got off at the Westminster stop, which happens to spit you out directly in front of Big Ben.
-Luckily I wasn’t the only tourist because I stopped immediately and took a million pictures while standing in the middle of the stairway of a very busy tube entrance.
+Unsurprisingly, I wasn’t the only tourist that stopped immediately and took a million pictures while standing in the middle of the stairway of a very busy tube entrance.

 After all of the touristing (not a word), one of my favorite finds was this little coffee shop labeled “Look Mum No Hands”.
 The coffee shop was in fact food truck.
 Off to the side were outdoor picnic tables and streamer like triangle flags layering the seats above your head, almost like a makeshift roof.
 I ordered a rum cake and a triple shot of espresso as I sat and watched people pass to glance over the river and enjoy the street art/performances nearby.
 It was extremely relaxing.
 Afterward is when I wandered into what looked like a circus themed courtyard that was the outside of a vintage (underground?) circus that was usually opened at night, I’m assuming.
 To be fair I did very little research on the circus itself but the pictures surrounding the area intrigued me.
 The courtyard had four food stands and a carousel that doubled as a bar, with the horses as seats.
 It was an extremely cool and innovative concept.